aroemers/gluer/README.md

 associate <where> with <what> [using <adapter>]
 ```

-The following \<where\> clauses are currently supported :
+The following \<where> clauses are currently supported :

-* `field <class>.<field>`: Means injecting the object into the \<field\> of every instance of the specified \<class\>.
+* `field <class>.<field>`: Means injecting the object into the \<field> of every instance of the specified \<class>.
+The injection takes place when a constructor of the specified class is called.
+The injection only takes place once, even if a constructor calls another constructor.
+The injected object is available to the statements and expressions in the constructor's body.
+Note that the field where the object is injected in, can be overwritten, either in the constructor or in some other method.
 An example: `... field somepackage.SomeClass.aField ...`.

-The following \<what\> clauses are currently supported:
+The following \<what> clauses are currently supported:

-* `new <class>`: Means injecting a new instance of the specified \<class\> each time the \<where\> clause triggers an injection.
+* `new <class>`: Means injecting a new instance of the specified \<class> each time the \<where> clause triggers an injection.
 The class should have a non-argument constructor.
 An example: `... new somepackage.SomeClass ...`.

-* `single <class>`: Means injecting a single instance of the specified \<class\> each time the \<where\> clause triggers an injection.
+* `single <class>`: Means injecting a single instance of the specified \<class> each time the \<where> clause triggers an injection.
 In other words, the Gluer runtime instantiates the class only once and reuses it for every injection done by this association.
 The class should have a non-argument constructor.
 An example: `... single somepackage.SomeClass ...`.

-* `call <class>.<method>([argument expressions])`: Means a call to a static (non-void) method each time the \<where\> clause triggers an injection.
+* `call <class>.<method>([argument expressions])`: Means a call to a static (non-void) method each time the \<where> clause triggers an injection.
 The returned object is injected.
-This clause gives more expressive power, in case the former two \<where\> clauses are not sufficient.
+This clause gives more expressive power, in case the former two \<where> clauses are not sufficient.
 An example: `... call somepackage.SomeFactory.get(MyConfig.isProduction()) ...`.

 Optionally, one can specify which Adapter class should be used when an injection takes place, with `using <adapter>`.
-The \<adapter\> needs to be a fully qualified name of the Adapter class.
+The \<adapter> needs to be a fully qualified name of the Adapter class.
 Adding this to a association overrules the automatic Adapter resolution as described above.
 This is one way to resolve resolution conflicts.

 An association might also specify injections that are type compatible.
-This is perfectly fine, and the runtime will inject the result of the \<what\> clause directly in the place designated by the \<where\> clause.
-Such a direct injection will still take place through the Gluer runtime (i.e., it cannot be optimised), because one can write associations that sometimes need an Adapter and sometimes do not, depending on the actual runtime type of the \<what\> clause (in particular the 'call' clause).
+This is perfectly fine, and the runtime will inject the result of the \<what> clause directly in the place designated by the \<where> clause.
+Such a direct injection will still take place through the Gluer runtime (i.e., it cannot be optimised), because one can write associations that sometimes need an Adapter and sometimes do not, depending on the actual runtime type of the \<what> clause (in particular the 'call' clause).

 Another way of resolving resolution conflicts, is to declare precedence rules.
 For example, the following declares that, if `PreferredAdapter` and `PrecededAdapter` are equally suitable for a particular association, the `PreferredAdapter` will be used: